ARandomPerson07/tictactoe/README.md

 - Click on a board state to focus on it.
 The node will become the new root of the graph, and the webpage will only show you possible board states from that position
 - Click the "back" button to view the entire graph again
 - To exit, close the tab in your browser and `Ctrl-C` on the terminal you used to run `tictactoedash.py`
+### AI Opponent
+- Provide a comma-delimited set of 9 integers to the script `aiopponent.py` using the "board" argument, e.g. `python3 aiopponent.py --board 0,0,0,0,0,0,0,0,0`
+- Output will give the AI's move as well as the rating for that move
+---

 ## Implementation